QuantumMisaka/ATST-Tools/README.md

 Parallel NEB version for ase-dp is also in developing.

-## Notices
-### Property Loss in Trajectory
-Some property should be get via specific way from trajectory files, and some will be lost in trajetory files,
-- Stress property will not be stored in trajetory file
-- In NEB calculation, the Force property for fixed atoms and Stress property will NOT be stored in trajectroy file, which is still in work
-- in Dimer calculation, the Energy, Forces and Stress property will be stored in trajetory file after specified which properties need to be stored.
-- in AutoNEB calculation, all property in processing trajectory will be stored in AutoNEB_iter directory, but in the result `run_autoneb???.traj`, the forces and stress information will be lost.

 ## Examples
 - Li-diffu-Si: Li diffusion in Si, very easy example for serial and parallel NEB calculation
 - H2-Au111: H2 dissociation on Au(111) surface. which will have NEB, AutoNEB and Dimer example.
 The barrier is around 1.1 eV consistent with existing paper and calculation result.